olajidechris/hng13-stage0-devops/README.md

+`
-Your name
+Your name: InattentiveD
-Your Slack username
+Your Slack username: InattentiveD
-A short project description
+A short project description: Stage0 task
-Your server IP/domain (add this after deployment)
+Your server IP/domain: 13.61.74.106
+`